hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 register for chaincode events.
 * `unregisterChaincodeEvent(cc_handle)` - To remove a chaincode event
 registration.
-* `connect()` - To have the client channel event hub connect with the fabric network channel base event service.
+* `connect(full_block)` - To have the client channel event hub connect with the fabric channel-based event service.
 This call must be made before events will be received by your instance of a ChannelEventHub.
+When the channel-based event hub connects with the service, it will request to receive blocks or filtered blocks.
+If the 'full_block' parameter is omitted, it will default to false and filtered blocks will be requested.
+Receiving blocks or filtered blocks can not be changed once the 'connect()' is called.
 * `disconnect()` - To have the client channel event hub shutdown the connection to the fabric network channel-based event service and notify all current channel event registrations of the shutdown by using the registered `errorCallBack`s.